SPRING 2018 TERM

 Selected Issues in Global Marketing with Applications to the Luxury and Private Banking Sector

-The prerequisites for this seminar are the successful completion of the common core courses of the first and second year of the BCom program (see course sequence of option/specialisation).
+The prerequisites for this seminar are the successful completion of the common core courses of the first and second year of the BCom program (see course sequence of option/specialization) with a CGPA of at least 5.0.
+Attendance to this course is compulsory every day and some advanced reading is required before the first day of class.
 This course is not recommended for students that plan to take ADM 4328/4728.

 This course will be taught by Dr. Jean-Emile Denis, Professor Emeritus, University of Geneva, Switzerland.

 Professor Denis has lectured in many countries, notably the United States, Canada, Thailand, Indonesia, Algeria, Tunisia, Norway, France and Switzerland and for several years in the Executive MBA programme in Wealth Management of the Swiss Banking School.
 He is author and co-author of four books and has published numerous articles in academic and professional journals, including The Journal of International Business Studies, The International Marketing Review, and The Journal of World Trade Law.
 He has been a consultant in international marketing to several public and private agencies in Canada, and for Geneva-based international trade and development organizations.
 His professional activities have given him the opportunity to teach, research, advise and trade in more than forty countries.